 In addition to their salaries under the collective agreement, some Residence Life and Campus Life staff receive compensation in the form of a taxable housing and parking benefit that provides them with housing and parking on campus throughout the calendar year.
-This benefit is compensation, inclusive of call-in and on-call pay, for Residence Life and Campus Life staff who are selected by the Dean of Students to work in a rotating on-call system, which provides twenty-four hour a day, seven day a week coverage for emergencies involving students in residence.
+This benefit is compensation, inclusive of call-in and on-call pay, for Residence Life and Campus Life staff who are selected by the Dean of Students to work in a rotating oncall system, which provides twenty-four hour a day, seven day a week coverage for emergencies involving students in residence.
 Those staff who participate take turns being on-call, and create the on-call schedule themselves with the approval of the Dean of Students.
 During the periods when they are on-call, staff carry an emergency cell phone so that they can be reached at all times.
-On-call responsibilities are required of the staff only from the middle of August, when the residence dons return to campus for training, to mid-May, when students move out of residence these positions is irregular as the staff must plan their work primarily in response to the needs of students, who do not maintain schedules that are consistent with the University's normal hours of business.
+On-call responsibilities are required of the staff only from the middle of August, when the residence dons return to campus for training, to mid-May, when students move out of residence

+Much of the required work of the Residence Life and Campus Life staff does not take place during the University's normal hours of business (9:00 am to 5:00 pm, Monday to Friday).
+The schedule for these positions is irregular as the staff must plan their work primarily in response to the needs of students, who do not maintain schedules that are consistent with the University's normal hours of business.
 In some cases, the Dean of Students will not be able to pre-approve work schedules and overtime for Residence Life and Campus Life staff, and these staff are expected to manage their overtime and to keep the Dean of Students apprised of their work schedules.
 Overtime is compensated by lieu time, earned on an hour for hour basis.
 Residence Life and Campus Life Staff are expected to manage their lieu time by working a reduced number of hours in slower periods by mutual agreement with the Dean of Students.
 Due to seasonal fluctuations in their work, Residence Life and Campus Life Staff regularly accumulate more than twenty-four (24) hours in their lieu time bank during busy periods, and regularly take periods of lieu time in excess of twenty-four (24) hours during slower periods by mutual agreement with the Dean of Students.